sourav-bk/Golang/MessageQueue.md

   - **Exchange :**

+    Exchange is a message routing agent in RabbitMQ.
+It receives messages from producers and decides where to route using internal rules.

+    Exchange does not store messages itself.
+Instead, it uses routing rules to forward messages to one or more queues.

+    Messages are always sent to exchange first from Producer, not directly to a queue.

     - Direct (exact key match),
     - Fanout (broadcast to all),
     - Topic (pattern matching),
     - Headers (based on header attributes)

   - **Binding :**

+    Binding is a link or routing rule that connects an exchange to a queue.
+It defines how messages should be routed from the exchange to the queue.

+    Based on the binding configuration and routing criteria, the exchange determines which queue(s) should receive a particular message.

   - **Queues :**

+    A Queue is a buffer that stores messages until they are processed by consumers.
+It receives messages from an exchange, holds them safely, and delivers them to one or more consumers.

+    Messages remain in the queue until they are successfully consumed and acknowledged.

 - **Consumer ::**